cwilper/mkrepo/README.md

 ## Basic Operation

-When you run this script, all directories within ```input-dir``` will be traversed in alphanumeric order, and a new commit will be created for each.
+When you run this script, the directories within ```input-dir``` will be visited, and a new commit will be created for each.
 Each commit will be tagged using the directory name.
+The order of processing is alphanumerical by default, but may be customized.

 Prior to each commit, a scan will be performed for empty directories.
 For each found, an empty ```.gitignore``` file will be placed within,